PeterZs/SketchMeshVR/README.md

 ```

 Create a build folder in the "SketchMesh" and/or "VR-SketchMesh" folder.
-Use CMake to build the binaries for your system.
-You can either do this via the CMake GUI (press configure and then generate; use the Unix Makefiles generator on macOS) or via the command line by navigating into the build folder and running:
+Use CMake to build the makefiles for your system.
+You can either do this via the CMake GUI (press configure and then generate; use the "Unix Makefiles" generator on macOS or the "Visual Studio 15 2017 Win64" one on Windows) or via the command line by navigating into the build folder and running:

 ```
 cmake -DCMAKE_BUILD_TYPE=Release ../
 ```

-Then, from inside the build folder run the following to compile and run the executable:
+Then for macOS, use the terminal to navigate to inside the build folder run the following to compile and run the executable (replace ./SketchMesh_bin with ./VR-SketchMesh_bin for the VR version:
 ```
 make && ./SketchMesh_bin
 ```